 Symptoms of the respiratory system like wheezing and loss of breath

-Anaphylaxis is a severe, perhaps fatal reaction that can make it difficult to breathe, induce a rapid heartbeat, likewise unconsciousness
+Anaphylaxis is a severe, perhaps fatal reaction that can make it difficult to breathe, induce a rapid heartbeat, and likewise cause unconsciousness

 It is crucial to visit an allergist for a correct diagnosis and course of treatment if you believe you may have a pepper allergy.
 To discover if you have a pepper allergy, an allergist can run skin and blood testing.
 If the tests reveal an allergy, the allergist will advise you to cut back on peppers and other similar foods like chili powder and paprika.